eritpchy/videosubfinder-cli/Docs/readme_eng.txt

 3) Click "Create Cleared TXT Images" on the last tab page (for get Text Mining, if you plan to OCR text after in other software)

 Video instructions:
-There are many instructions which can be found in youtube and was made by this programm users.
+There are many instructions which can be found in youtube and was made by this program users.
-One of most recomended by them are: https://www.youtube.com/watch?v=Cd36qODmYF8 https://www.youtube.com/watch?v=VHsUfqqAkWY&t=124s
+One of most recommended by them are: https://www.youtube.com/watch?v=Cd36qODmYF8 https://www.youtube.com/watch?v=VHsUfqqAkWY&t=124s